 Note: Students enrolled in classes on the University Park campus will receive their health care service at the University Park Health Center.
 Students enrolled in classes on the Health Sciences campus will receive their health care service at the Eric Cohen Student Health Center on the Health Sciences campus.

 Primary CareFor the treatment of most acute illnesses and injuries, a primary care appointment can be scheduled Monday through Friday.
-Students can call (213) 740-2778 (APPT) or come to the Health Center and make an appointment to see the practitioner of their choice.
+Students can schedule appointments online at www.usc.edu/myshr, by calling (213) 740-2778 or in person at the University Park Health Center.

-Specialty CareDermatology, allergy, internal medicine, orthopedics, acupuncture, chiropractic services and physical therapy appointments are made by a referral from a primary care practitioner only.
+Specialty CareDermatology, allergy, nutrition, internal medicine, orthopedics, acupuncture, chiropractic services and physical therapy appointments are made by a referral from a primary care practitioner only.
 Routine gynecology appointments may be made without a referral.
-A specialty appointment may be scheduled by calling (213) 740-2778 (APPT).

 Urgent and Emergency ServicesFor students who have an illness or injury, which requires urgent medical attention, the University Park Health Center Acute Care Clinic is open during regular clinic hours.
-If a student’s medical condition requires attention during the hours the University Park Health Center is closed, he or she may speak to a registered nurse by calling (213) 740-9355 and following the recorded instructions.
-In the event of a life-threatening medical emergency on or near the USC campus, call the USC Department of Public Safety at (213) 740-4321.
-For an off-campus emergency, contact emergency services by dialing 911.
+If a student’s medical condition requires attention during the hours the University Park Health Center is closed, they may call (213) 740-9355 and follow the recorded instructions to speak with a registered nurse.
+In the event of a life-threatening medical emergency, on or near the USC campus, call the USC Department of Public Safety at (213) 740-4321.
+For off-campus emergencies, contact emergency services by dialing 911.

 Ancillary ServicesA clinical laboratory and a digital radiology unit support the practitioners’ services.
 Students must pay any charges incurred for diagnostic tests and occasionally may be referred to outside facilities.